Conditions we maybe able to help

 Experienced by approximately three out of four adults.
 Sprains are caused when ligaments—the tough bands of tissue that hold bones together—become overstretched or torn.
 Strains involve a muscle and/or a tendon.
 Either one can occur when you lift too much weight, play a strenuous sport, or even bend or twist improperly during regular activities during the day.
 The pain may be aching, burning, stabbing, tingling, sharp, or dull.

-Caused by referred neck pain.
+Neck pain may also cause cerivogenic headaches.
 The pain from this type of headache is usually felt at the back of the head, in the temples, and/or behind the eyes.
 A cervicogenic headache may be mistaken for migraines or cluster headaches.

 Degenerative Disc Disease (DDD)